ChinweIjy1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that lists all local varialbes, environment variables and functions A script that creates a new local variable
 A script that creates a new global variable
+A script that prints the result of the addition